karu2003/Compare_BPM_live/README.md

-# BPM counting test for astro Montierung Mini Track LX3
+# BPM counting test for Telescope mount Mini Track LX3
 Used a standard microphone.
 Tested on RPi 3. :)

 # References: